-On our last visit home, my Father in law gave me a gorgeous, green enamel pendant light that had been sitting in his garage.
+On our last visit home, my Father in law gave me a gorgeous, green enamel light cover that went to an old fixture that had been sitting in his garage.

-Trent’s parents own a shop and these were the original lights that were hanging in the shop.
-They replaced them back in the 80s, but lucky for me, they kept the enamel shades!
+Trent’s parents owned a shop and these were the original industrial style lights that were hanging in the shop.

 No worries if you don’t have a sweet in law to gift you one of these!
-You can find a shade inexpensively on amazon.
+You can find similar enamel shades pretty inexpensively.
 Here’s one I found on Amazon. (affiliate link)

 When we moved in, the kitchen had a hideous fluorescent light that we temporarily replaced with this one.